Best Places to SEE in San Diego

 Sightseeing San Diego

 What's great about a trip to San Diego is that there is so much to see.
-In some towns once you see the main attractions what's left is definitely leftovers.
+In some towns once you see the main attractions what's left are definitely leftovers.
 But not in San Diego where there's so much to see that you could spend weeks just exploring what makes our city so unique and still not have enough time to see it all.

 For those of you who were too busy texting in class to be paying attention, San Diego has plenty of history as the birthplace of California.
 Put down that margarita long enough to visit the first mission in California and then head over to Old Town to see what life was like in early San Diego - look, tequila!
 Visit some tourist traps and then head to the ocean for awe inspiring hikes, one that end up at a nude beach.